 It was meant to be a free-to-play title with microtransactions as the revenue source, just like the game's predecessors.

-Waystone and EA also attempted to get into the esports scene going even before Dawngate would be officially released which was already a hint of developers and publishers wishing to grab a slice of that juicy cake that League of Legends already had a lion's share in.
+Waystone and EA also to get into the esports scene going even before Dawngate would be officially released which was already a hint of developers and publishers wishing to grab a slice of that juicy cake that League of Legends already had a lion's share in.

 The game was cancelled on 4 November 2014, just six months after open beta kicked off with the officially cited reason being that Dawngate apparently didn't grow as well as EA and Waystone planned.
 It continued to operate on life support for 90 days.